-Now comes the most awaited moment in Adventure Bloggers – the trail inside the canyon of Itaimbezinho, in Aparados da Serra National Park.
+Now comes the most awaited moment in Adventure Bloggers – the trail inside the Itaimbezinho Canyon, in Aparados da Serra National Park.
 The adventure had been on my wishing list for ages, and in December I finally entered the huge crack and saw the slopes upwards.

 We started in closed forest walking on grit, until we reached the riverbed.
 A clearing opens up and we see the beginning of the canyon from Mamica Hill.
 The river has a strong smell (unusual, not unpleasant) and changes course after each torrent, but the old dry path covered with stones was still visible; and from there we moved on towards the wrinkled slopes of Itaimbezinho.